hotwired-laravel/turbo-laravel/README.md

 </turbo-stream>
 ```

-Remember, these a Blade views, so you can make use of the power of Blade to include things like including a shared partial of Turbo Streams that appear is some places, such as flash messages.
+Remember, these are Blade views, so you have the full power of Blade at your hands.
+In this example, we're including a shared Turbo Stream partial which could append any flash messages we may have.
 That `layouts.turbo.flash_stream` could look like this:

 ```blade
 @if (session()->has('status'))